Bus franchising - the procurement route ahead

 Readers experienced in public procurement exercises will appreciate that, previously, public authorities, in evaluating tenders, had the objective of identifying the most economically advantageous tender.
 The terminology is now contracted and is a reference to the most advantageous tender.

-What has changed is a requirement on the part of the authority to provide what is now known as an Assessment Summary – a report back to the tenderer on its tender evaluation.
+What has changed is the procedural process for providing tender feedback.
+There is a requirement on the part of the authority to provide what is now known as an Assessment Summary – a report back to the tenderer on its tender evaluation.

-A standstill period still applies with a minimum of 8 calendar days (previously 10 days) and the assessment summaries must be issued before the standstill period is due to commence.
+A standstill period still applies with a minimum of 8 working days (previously 10 calendar days) and the assessment summaries must be issued before a contract award notice is published and the standstill period commences.

-It can only be hoped that, given the early stage that bus franchising procurement is at, assessment summaries provide meaningful benefit to unsuccessful bidders who will, no doubt, move on to the next opportunity wiser as to the way to win bus franchising bids.
+It can only be hoped that, given the early stage that bus franchising procurement is at, assessment summaries provide meaningful benefit to unsuccessful bidders who will, no doubt, move on to the next opportunity and able to use the feedback to win future bus franchising bids.

 A final point – equal treatment for all in a bus franchise procurement?
 Not necessarily!